-Our community is important to us, and although it has been a busy year, we like to make sure we take the time to support those who need it the most.
+Our community is important to us, and although 2018 was a busy year, we wanted to make sure we took the time to support those who need it the most.

 Some of our fundraising events in 2018: